smartdevicelink/sdl_evolution/proposals/NNNN-manager-update-display-capability.md

 ### Convert capability type objects

-At the time of writing this proposal the source of the capability types will be deprecated with the next major SDL relase (Core 6.0).
+At the time of writing this proposal, the source of the capability types will be deprecated with the next major SDL release (Core 6.0).
 In order to keep backward and forward compatibility a bi-directional conversion of capability objects should be introduced:

 #### Convert from `DisplayCapabilities` to `DisplayCapability` and vice versa